 Extensive SKU Range Underscores the Supply Fragmentation

-As a result of the considerable regional differential, need for customization & personalization, and variation in the requirement of different consumer cohorts, India’s retail market has seen proliferation of a huge number of SKUs.
+As a result of the considerable regional differential, the need for customization & personalization, and variation in the requirements of different consumer cohorts, India’s retail market has seen a proliferation of a huge number of SKUs.
 Illustrated below is the degree of fragmentation in a few select verticals.
-For example, in case of home decor, top 10-12 Million SKUs drive ~50% demand.
-This figure is 1.2 Million in case of toys, and 400k in case of sarees.
+For example, in the case of home decor, the top 10-12 million SKUs drive ~50% demand.
+This figure is 1.2 million in case of toys, and 400k in case of sarees.

 Organized Retail (Offline + Online) – Challenging the ‘Status Quo’

-However, GT has certain limitations leading to sub-par experience for the end-consumer.
-Firstly, it is served by a highly inefficiency value-chain, leading to higher prices, frequent stockouts, quality inconsistency, and pricing opaqueness / fluctuations.
+However, GT has certain limitations leading to a sub-par experience for the end-consumer.
+Firstly, it is served by a highly inefficient value-chain, leading to higher prices, frequent stockouts, quality inconsistency, and pricing opaqueness/fluctuations.
 Further, it operates very informally, leading to sub-optimal product assortment, poor service quality, and frequent consumer drop-offs.

 Organized retail—both offline and online—is addressing these inefficiencies and rapidly gaining market share.
 By 2030, it is expected to exceed $600 billion, capturing more than 35% of the total retail market.
-This growth is being driven by aggregation of value pool by eliminating intermediaries, enabling retailers to deliver better value to consumers, and use of advanced tech and infra, faciliating provision of better assortment and convenience to the consumers.
+This growth is being driven by the aggregation of the value pool by eliminating intermediaries, enabling retailers to deliver better value to consumers, and the use of advanced tech and infra, facilitating the provision of better assortment and convenience to consumers.

 Shifting Power Dynamics in Favour of Organized Channel Partners